SecOpsPete/agentic-ai-cybersecurity-agent/README.md

 These enhancements align AI reasoning with adversarial behavior models, creating a **powerful, defensible framework for AI-driven cybersecurity automation**.

 ---

-## 🚀 Project Vision
-This repository serves as the **central hub** for a modular, agentic AI platform focused on autonomous threat detection, reasoning, and mitigation.
-Each submodule expands the agent’s core capabilities, with future plans including:

-- Integration of **explainability layers** (trace-based reasoning)
-- **Threat context enrichment** using Azure OpenAI
-- Full **containerized orchestration** for scalable simulation
-- **Human-in-the-loop validation interface** for SOC operators

----

 > *Developed by SecOpsPete — part of the Agentic AI initiative to merge cognitive automation with real-world cybersecurity defense.*